jpaulm/drawfbp/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)

+A pre-Release version - v2.18.2 - is available in Releases, with a much speeded up sort function.
+The jar file is `drawfbp-all-2.18.2.jar` - it will be promoted after further testing.

 All Releases from v2.15.10 on require the `math.geom2d` jar file - see below.
 The release jar files from v2.16.11 onward now include this jar file.
 Now, all you have to do is position to your DrawFBP folder, and enter

 <code>java -jar build/libs/drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.